German five-year bond yields fall below ECB deposit rate

 The Bank of Japan's unexpected cut in a benchmark interest rate to below zero on Friday has supported bond markets around the world.
 The move highlighted the challenges that major central banks face in lifting inflation at a time when China is slowing down and oil prices trade around $35.

-German five-year bond yields hit record lows of minus 0.32 percent as markets expected major central banks to be stuck in a race to the bottom on interest rates for the foreseeable future.
-Two-year yields fell as low as minus 0.486 percent, within a whisker of their record low.
+German five-year bond yields hit record lows of -0.318 percent as markets expected major central banks to be stuck in a race to the bottom on interest rates for the foreseeable future.
+Two-year yields fell as low as -0.486 percent, within a whisker of their record low.

 "Rate cut speculation looks set to continue after the BOJ went negative," said Commerzbank rate strategist Rainer Guntermann.